AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 #We edit the complete dataframe, in order to have the tanscript names as row names.
 stot=data.frame(stot[,2:7],row.names=stot[,1])

+#The dataframe was saved and uploaded on GH as "NOISEQ_input_table.txt"

 #We create a dataframe that indicates at which group each sample (or column) belongs, as requested from NOISeq2
 myfactors=data.frame(LifeStyle=c("Free","Free","Free","Para","Para","Para"))